JohnRising/stackup/apps/docs/docs/packages/contracts/paymaster.md

 # Paymaster

-Solidity components for ERC-4337 Paymasters.
+Solidity components for ERC-4337 `Paymaster Contracts`.

-A `Paymaster` is a `Contract Account` designed to pay fees.
-It is constructed from a wallet `Base` and is paired with one `Paymaster` extension.
+A `Paymaster Contract` is a `Contract Account` designed to pay fees.
+It is constructed from a wallet `Base` and is paired with one [paymaster implementation](#implementations).

-Unlike wallet `Extensions`, you should only use one `Paymaster` per wallet.
+Unlike wallet `Extensions`, you should only use one paymaster implementation in the `Paymaster Contract`.

 ## Example Paymaster Contract